Khalipha-hash/student-acesss/README.md

 # Izeo
-This is my first website project created using PHP, HTML, CSS and JQuery
+This project is created using PHP, HTML, CSS and JQuery